Bridget Brink: Career

 After joining the United States Department of State in 1996, Brink served as a consular political officer in the U.S. Embassy in Belgrade from 1997 to 1999.
 She then served as a Cyprus desk officer until 2002, and as a special assistant for Europe to the Under Secretary of State for Political Affairs until 2004.
 From 2005 to 2008, Brink served as political-economic chief in Tbilisi.

 From 2008 to 2009, Brink served as the deputy director for southern European affairs at the U.S. Department of State.
 She then joined the United States National Security Council and from 2009 to 2010, she served as director for the Aegean and South Caucasus, where she helped coordinate U.S. foreign policy and advance U.S. interests with Turkey, Greece, Cyprus, Georgia, Azerbaijan, and Armenia.
 In 2011, Brink returned to Georgia as deputy chief of mission at the U.S. Embassy in Tbilisi.

-Brink served as deputy chief of mission at the U.S. Embassy in Tashkent, Uzbekistan from 2014 until August 2015, when she became deputy assistant secretary in the Bureau of European and Eurasian Affairs.
-In 2018, Foreign Policy reported that Brink was slated to be nominated as the US ambassador to Georgia, but the Georgian Dream government rebuffed her due to her alleged predisposition toward former Georgian President and then-opposition leader Mikheil Saakashvili.
+Brink served as deputy chief of mission at the U.S. Embassy in Tbilisi from 2011 to 2014, and in the same role in Tashkent, Uzbekistan from 2014 until August 2015, when she became deputy assistant secretary in the Bureau of European and Eurasian Affairs, a position she held until 2018.
+She speaks Russian, and by 2019 had received eight Department of State awards.

+In 2018, Foreign Policy reported that Brink was slated to be nominated as the US ambassador to Georgia, but the government rebuffed her due to alleged predisposition toward former Georgian President and then-opposition leader Mikheil Saakashvili.

 U.S. ambassador to Slovakia

-President Donald Trump nominated Brink to become the ambassador to Slovakia.
-Hearings were held before the Senate Foreign Relations Committee on May 16, 2019.
-The committee favorably reported her nomination to the Senate floor on May 22, 2019.
-Brink was confirmed by the entire Senate via voice vote on May 23, 2019.
+In 2019, President Donald Trump nominated Brink to become the ambassador to Slovakia.

-Brink presented her credentials to President Zuzana Čaputová on August 20, 2019.